Skip to main content

 Alerts / Special Reports

-Food Security Classification Data View all Ethiopia classification data
+Food Security Classification data View all Ethiopia Food Security Classification data

-Forward-looking analysis representing the most likely food security outcomes for the near term (May 2020) and medium term (June 2020 - September 2020) periods.
+Current (June 2016) food security outcomes and forward-looking analysis representing the most likely food security outcomes for the near term (June 2016 - September 2016) and medium term (October 2016 - December 2016) periods.

 Description